 Inspect the outside of your furnace for any corrosion or cracks.
 Apparent signs of disintegration on the outside of your unit might not seem like enough cause for concern.
 However, it can also suggest excess wear and tear and damage on the parts inside of the furnace, including the pilot light, flame sensors, gas valve, or heat exchanger.

-Rosenberg Indoor Comfort is a leading HVAC service provider in San Antonio, Texas, and the surrounding counties.
+Rosenberg Plumbing & Air is a leading HVAC service provider in San Antonio, Texas, and the surrounding counties.
 For almost 20 years, we’ve been helping homeowners and business owners maximize their furnace’s use through regular maintenance and 24/7 repairs and replacements.
 Give us a call today to learn more about our services.Tags: Furnace Installation, Furnace Replacement